Charles and Sharon Newman convene group who become JCC founders. Group decides that a JCC is vital to the growing Ann Arbor community.

-Nancy Margolis retires, JCC separates Executive function from Federation and hires its own Executive Director.
+Nancy Margolis retires.
+JCC separates executive function from Federation.

 Israeli Expo to help Israel’s economy is held at Apples and Honey.

-Joined Jewish Book Council and doubled the size of the Book Fair.
+JCC joins the Jewish Book Council and doubles the size of the Jewish Book Fair.

-Family Havdalah program is held, the first family program to be sponsored by the Bernard L. Maas Foundation.
+Family Havdalah is the first family program to be sponsored by the Bernard L. Maas Foundation.

 JCC Gala Auction raises $46,000 for gym renovation.

-Second Film Festival is held and attendance almost doubles.
+Second Ann Arbor Jewish Film Festival, attendance almost doubles.